neondatabase/website/content/docs/guides/liquibase.md

 Optionally, you can download a different version of the driver from [https://jdbc.postgresql.org/download/](https://jdbc.postgresql.org/download/) or from [Maven](https://mvnrepository.com/artifact/org.postgresql/postgresql).
 See [Adding and Updating Liquibase Drivers](https://docs.liquibase.com/workflows/liquibase-community/adding-and-updating-liquibase-drivers.html) for information about using a different driver version.
 </Admonition>

-## Take a snapshot of your existing database
+## Take a snapshot of your database

-After defining your database connection details, you can capture the current state of your database by creating a master Liquibase changelog file.
-Your master changelog file will also record all future changes made to your database.
+After defining your database connection details, you can capture the current state of your database by creating a master changelog file.
+Your master changelog file will also record all future changes to your database.

-Run this command to create your master changelog file:
+Run the [generateChangelog](https://docs.liquibase.com/commands/inspection/generate-changelog.html) command to create your master changelog file:

 ```bash
 liquibase --changeLogFile=mychangelog.xml generateChangeLog